 The fabled Longwood Gardens in Kenneth Square, Pennsylvania attracts visitors from around the world.
 I am lucky to live less than an hour away and visit often.
 The founder, Pierre S du Pont and his wife Alice, had a passion for orchids.
 Orchids were one of the first plant collections established in 1922 and the permanent collection is on display year round.
 Come February however, Longwood Gardens celebrates the beauty, variety and art form of orchids in a spectacular Orchid Extravaganza show.
 Ongoing until March 27th this year, the entire conservatory showcases breath taking displays of thousands of orchids.
 From a 12 foot tall archway at the entrance of the conservatory made entirely of orchids, this special show will stamp out any winter blues.
 It is enchanting, enthralling and uplifting all at once.
 If you can’t make it to Longwood Gardens, please join me in a virtual tour.
 Continue reading

 This rich chocolate cake is almost too good to believe.
 With just 3 ingredients which come together in a few minutes, it is decadent and very satisfying with a texture reminiscent of a dense chocolate mousse.
 Baking the cake in a water bath helps keep it moist.
 Recently made for a friend’s birthday, it elicited moans of delight around the table.
-The type of chocolate used can change the flavor if desired as I predict this will become your go-to recipe for a special occasion chocolate cake.
-Who knew [Chocolate + butter + eggs] = BEST CHOCOLATE CAKE EVER?
+The type of chocolate used can change the flavor of the cake.
+Who knew Chocolate + butter + eggs = BEST CHOCOLATE CAKE EVER?
 I served mine with a dusting of powdered sugar and fresh raspberries but you could substitute strawberries, or other fruit.
 Continue reading

 Did you know dates are one of the world’s most ancient fruit?
 Date palms are known to have been cultivated for over 6,000 years in the Middle East and North Africa and appear in ancient art.